CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	# Ask the peer for up to 2 DNS server addresses
 	usepeerdns

-If you use our latest version of SD card image (from September 2017) then everything is set-up to use the LORANGA board.
+If you use our latest version of SD card image (from September 2017) then everything is set up to use the LORANGA board.
 You just have to run:

 	> cd /home/pi/lora_gateway/3GDongle/loranga
 	> ./start-internet.sh

+However, you will probably need	to change the APN information for those from your mobile operator.
+This is done in the `/etc/ppp/peers/gprs` configuration file

+	> sudo nano /etc/ppp/peers/gprs

+and change `mmsbouygtel.com` by your APN information (for instance SFR uses `sl2sfr`.

-Prior to launch the script, you need to indicate whether you have the Loranga 2G or the Loranga 3G board.
+Prior to launch the script, you also need to indicate whether you have the Loranga 2G or the Loranga 3G board.
 This is done by running `select-loranga3G-board.sh` if you have the 3G version.
 The script basically creates the `loranga3G.txt` file which existence will be checked by `start-internet.sh` to run the appropriate Pythin script to power the Loranga modem.

 To start the 2G/3G Internet connection at boot, run: